yevheniia-shabalova/git_assignment/README.md

 f.
 What does git diff do?

+Git diff is a command that allows to see the differences between versions of the files on different stages.

 g.
 What is the main branch?

+Main (previously Master branch) is a primary/default branch in a repository.
+Usually all other new feature bracnhes created from the main branch and as a result of resolving pull requests - merged to it.

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

+No, it is not the best practice because it is hard to track changes.
+Bettew way is to create a new branch from main, made changes, create pull request (source branch - feature branch, target branch - main) and merge changes.